medhayappes/enterprise-docs-mkdocs/docs/CreateNewAPI/create_endpoint.md

 Endpoints can be created for a particular API by following the below steps.

-1. To start with, click on **Resource** option.
+1. To start with, click on **Resource** option in the left menu.
 This will render a view to create endpoints.
 2. Now, click on **Add End Point** button to start with endpoint creation.